“What is custom software?”

 The best answer to that is “usually.”
 Of course, it depends on what resources are available in the office.
 To give us the best chance to work this out, try to plan as far ahead as possible.
 If you know you’ll have a larger weekly budget available in a month, let us know as soon as you know, so we can plan.

 Nope, that’s not how EduPoints work.
 Each User Story is made up of a set amount of EduPoints, depending on its complexity.
-Stories range in size from extra-small (which takes only about half a day to develop) to large (which takes more than a week).
-The breakdown is as follows: extra small (1 EduPoint); small (3 EduPoints); medium (5 EduPoints); and large (7 EduPoints).
+Stories range in size from extra-small (which takes only about a day to develop) to large (which takes more than a week).
+The breakdown is as follows: small (5 EduPoints); medium (8 EduPoints); and large (13 EduPoints).

 Sometimes the math won’t work out perfectly.
-For instance, you might decide that next in line should be two smalls and a medium, but there’s no extra-small handy to round this out.
+For instance, you might decide that next in line should be two smalls and a medium, but that’s not exactly your weekly EduPoint rate.
 Don’t worry – we’re looking for an average of points.
 Some weeks your Client Relationship Manager (CRM) will have you pick more than your allotted points and some weeks less.
 Your CRM will help you walk through this process to ensure that your queue will work for the development team.